Organic Spinach: Early Giant Leaf. Spinacia oleracea.

 How to grow:

 Sow seeds in drills from March to May and again from August to September in shallow drills 2cms deep with rows 30cms apart.
-Soil should be rich and hold moisture to stop bolting.
+Soil should be rich and hold moisture to help stop bolting.
 Thin as required to 15cms apart.
 Harvest leaves as the plant matures or the whole plant before going to seed.
+Stands well into winter.

 Keep slugs off when young.
 Can get mildewey, water from the base and take out lower dead leaves if necessary.
 Pigeons love spinach to enviromesh, or a fake/kite bird of prey can help.